Spring snowmelt has cities along the Mississippi bracing for flooding in homes and businesses - KTVZ

 Flood warnings now are in place for rivers in the Upper Midwest from the US-Canadian border to north of St. Louis, and such warnings extend more than 400 miles along the Mississippi River alone.

 As much of the snow has melted in the Upper Midwest, the resulting swell of water upstream will creep south, causing a slow rise and fall of gauges.
-In the next few days, nearly 15 more gauges will be added to the list of those in major flood stage as the snowmelt causes a slow rise in the rivers downstream.
+In the next few days, nearly 10 more gauges will be added to the list of those in major flood stage as the snowmelt causes a slow rise in the rivers downstream, according to the National Oceanic and Atmospheric Administration here.

 “It takes time for that water to make it to the river.
 It’s not all going into the river all at once.
 It’s just a longer process,” said Caleb Grunzke, meteorologist with the Twin Cities weather service office.